sopida-chotwanwirach/gloo/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 ```

 To resolve this issue, add the `iam:GetRole` action to a policy attached to the assumed-role identity.
 In the previous example, you would add the `iam:GetRole` action to the identity `arn:aws:sts::account-id:assumed-role/foo-role/bar`.

+One way to do this is via the console:
+* Log into the AWS console and go to the IAM dashbord
+* Search for and select the IAM user, in this example `dev-role-iam`
+* Go to the `Permissions` tab, which should be the first/default tab
+* Find the `Add Permissions` dropdown and select `Create Inline Policy`
+* It will ask you to choose a service.
+Pick `IAM`
+* A new `Actions Allowed` menu will appear.
+Expand the `Read` section and select `GetRole`
+* In the `Resources` section below, select `Specific` and follow the `Add ARNs to restrict access` link
+* Choose the text option, and add the arn, `arn:aws:iam::account-id:role/dev-role-iam` in this example.
+Click the `Add ARNS` button
+* The overlay window will close, and you can select `Next`
+* Choose a policy name and click `Create Policy`
+* Done!

 ## Summary